wkhere/stackless/Doc/library/ftplib.rst

       *timeout* was added.

+.. class:: FTP_TLS([host[, user[, passwd[, acct[, keyfile[, certfile[, timeout]]]]]]])

+   A :class:`FTP` subclass which adds TLS support to FTP as described in :rfc:`4217`.
+   Connect as usual to port 21 implicitly securing the FTP control connection before authenticating.
+Securing the data connection requires the user to explicitly ask for it by calling the :meth:`prot_p` method.
+   *keyfile* and *certfile* are optional -- they can contain a PEM formatted private key and certificate chain file name for the SSL connection.

-   .. attribute:: all_errors
+   .. versionadded:: 2.7

-      The set of all exceptions (as a tuple) that methods of :class:`FTP` instances may raise as a result of problems with the FTP connection (as opposed to programming errors made by the caller).
-This set includes the four exceptions listed below as well as :exc:`socket.error` and :exc:`IOError`.
+   Here's a sample session using the :class:`FTP_TLS` class:

+   >>> from ftplib import FTP_TLS
+   >>> ftps = FTP_TLS('ftp.python.org')
+   >>> ftps.login()           # login anonymously before securing control channel
+   >>> ftps.prot_p()          # switch to secure data connection
+   >>> ftps.retrlines('LIST') # list directory content securely
+   total 9
+   drwxr-xr-x   8 root     wheel        1024 Jan  3  1994 .
+   drwxr-xr-x   8 root     wheel        1024 Jan  3  1994 ..
+   drwxr-xr-x   2 root     wheel        1024 Jan  3  1994 bin
+   drwxr-xr-x   2 root     wheel        1024 Jan  3  1994 etc
+   d-wxrwxr-x   2 ftp      wheel        1024 Sep  5 13:43 incoming
+   drwxr-xr-x   2 root     wheel        1024 Nov 17  1993 lib
+   drwxr-xr-x   6 1094     wheel        1024 Sep 13 19:07 pub
+   drwxr-xr-x   3 root     wheel        1024 Jan  3  1994 usr
+   -rw-r--r--   1 root     root          312 Aug  1  1994 welcome.msg
+   '226 Transfer complete.'
+   >>> ftps.quit()
+   >>>

 .. exception:: error_reply

    Exception raised when an unexpected reply is received from the server.

 .. exception:: error_temp

    Exception raised when an error code in the range 400--499 is received.

 .. exception:: error_perm

    Exception raised when an error code in the range 500--599 is received.

 .. exception:: error_proto

    Exception raised when a reply is received from the server that does not begin with a digit in the range 1--5.

+.. data:: all_errors

+   The set of all exceptions (as a tuple) that methods of :class:`FTP` instances may raise as a result of problems with the FTP connection (as opposed to programming errors made by the caller).
+This set includes the four exceptions listed above as well as :exc:`socket.error` and :exc:`IOError`.

 .. seealso::

    Module :mod:`netrc`
       Parser for the :file:`.netrc` file format.
 The file :file:`.netrc` is typically used by FTP clients to load user authentication information before prompting the user.

    .. index:: single: ftpmirror.py